bwengals/ccsnmultivar/README.md

 Note that Abdikamalov et al's 2013 waveform catalog and parameter file are included in the ccsnmultivar/ProcessedWaveforms directory of the GitHub repo as an example of how to format the raw files for input.
-To use these for the walkthrough, you have to download all the code.
-On the right side of the GitHub page, there is a toolbar with a Download button.
-Download, then unzip, to access this example waveform catalog.
+To access these for the walkthrough, look at the right side of the GitHub page, there is a toolbar with a Download button.
+Download, then unzip.

 Now we need to make two objects, a Basis object and a DesignMatrix object